EpsilonSolutions/netscaler-command-reference/docs/gslb/gslb-vserver/gslb-vserver.md

 <b>domainName</b>
 Domain name for which to change the time to live (TTL) and/or backup service IP address.

+<b>backupIP</b>
+The IP address of the backup service for the specified domain name.
+Used when all the services bound to the domain are down, or when the backup chain of virtual servers is down.

+<b>cookieDomain</b>
+The cookie domain for the GSLB site.
+Used when inserting the GSLB site cookie in the HTTP response.

 <b>policyName</b>
 The policy that has been bound to this load balancing virtual server, using the ###bind gslb vserver### command.